Co-dfns/Co-dfns/docs/INSTALL.md

 ## System Requirements

 The Co-dfns compiler is fairly self-contained.
-You will need the following software in order to use the compiler:
+You will need the following software at their latest versions:

-1. Dyalog APL 17.0 or later 64-bit Unicode edition
+1. Dyalog APL 64-bit Unicode edition

 2. Your Operating System's host compiler:

-    * Visual Studio 2017 (Windows)
+    * Visual Studio (Windows)
     * GCC (Linux)
     * Clang (Mac OS X)

-3. ArrayFire (3.6+)
+3. ArrayFire

 You should be able to find the appropriate ArrayFire installer included in the release page for a given Co-dfns release.
 You can find the